-Datagma is a small, Paris-based data enrichment platform that takes an unusual approach to B2B contact data.
-It doesn't maintain a database.
-Instead of storing millions of records that slowly go stale, Datagma searches the public web in real time every time you request a contact's email or phone number.
-The result is fresh data, GDPR compliance, and a pay-only-for-results pricing model that appeals to cost-conscious sales teams.
+Datagma is a small, Paris-based data enrichment platform with an unusual architecture: it searches the public web in real time for every enrichment request rather than pulling from a stored contact database.
+The result is fresh data, GDPR compliance by design, and a pay-only-for-results pricing model that suits cost-conscious sales teams.

-To write this Datagma review, we analyzed the platform extensively.
-We believe it's the right choice if:
+To write this Datagma review, we analyzed the platform in depth.
+We believe it is the right choice if:

 You need verified mobile phone numbers (not landlines) for direct outreach

-You want an affordable enrichment tool with transparent pricing
+You want an affordable enrichment tool with transparent, published pricing

-GDPR compliance is a priority and you prefer a no-database approach
+GDPR compliance is a priority and you prefer a no-database architecture

 You work heavily from LinkedIn and Sales Navigator for prospecting